 Once you are hooked on long-distance cycling, the logical next step is to pack the bike with bags and go away for multi-day trips.
-CyclingGravel is more inclined to “Flashpacking” (staying in pubs, cabins, motels and hotels), but very committed to a bikepacking setup (rather than a bike touring arrangement with panniers etc – this is a term I first saw used by Stefan Amato of pannier.cc fame).
+CyclingGravel is more inclined to “Flash bikepacking” (staying in pubs, cabins, motels and hotels), but very committed to a bikepacking setup (rather than a bike touring arrangement with panniers etc – this is a term I first saw used by Stefan Amato of pannier.cc fame).
 There are lots of gravel cycling options around Australia, particularly in NSW and Victoria near where I live – the problem is a lack of time!

 At the bottom of this page I’ve included a few thoughts to help with planning your own trip, and also how to make good choices on bikepacking setup.
 There are also a number of day or one-way routes on CyclingGravel that can be made into great overnight bikepacking trips – I’ve listed them here and these are in addition to the longer trips that follow.
 I hope you enjoy one yourself!